prateekchauhands/prateekchauhands/README.md

 Hi there!
 I'm Prateek Chauhan👋
 ================================
 💻 I'm a Data Scientist & Analyst based out of Delhi, India.
+I have always been fascinated with numbers and finding patterns since I was young.
+I am also a firm believer in the importance of art and aesthetics in our lives.
+And that’s how I approach analyzing big data sets.
+Finding patterns nobody else sees and presenting them in visually engaging ways is something that really excites me.

-I love the entire process of solving complex business problems leveraging data & the challenge of finding out of box approaches & applying them to increase business.
-My Github profile showcases various Python, SQL, Machine Learning, Data Analytics projects that demonstrate my technical abilities and ability to apply data science & analytics concepts to real-world problems.
+💼 My Github profile showcases various Python, SQL, Machine Learning, Data Analytics projects that demonstrate my technical abilities and ability to apply data science & analytics concepts to real-world problems.
 From data gathering, cleaning and exploration, to building predictive models and creating data visualizations, I am dedicated to delivering high-quality solutions.

 ⚡ In my free time, I enjoy producing music and analyzing sports data.
 The thrill of coming up with new beats and melodies helps me keep my mind sharp while analyzing sports-related data allows me to learn new techniques and feed my passion for data and sports together.